jacob1237/laravelhybridauth/README.md

-# laravelhybridauth
+# Laravel HybridAuth interface
-Laravel HybridAuth interface
+This library is a fork of 'frozennode/social' (https://github.com/FrozenNode/Social) with some hotfixes.